RichardLitt/burntfen.com/_projects/publications.md

 These are preprints, so it is possible that a paper may not be on the web yet, but either was accepted or is in the process of being published at the moment.
 To help you cite them, I've added a bibtex file, and the slides from presentations, for each - here is all of the [bibtex](https://www.burntfen.com/publications/bib/publications.bib) information, at once, if you're really keen.

+As well as the below, I occasionally review articles for journals, most notably for [JOSS](https://joss.theoj.org/) and [SIGUL](http://www.elra.info/en/sig/sigul/).

 #### Journal Articles

  * Katz, D S, Choi, S-C T, Wilkins-Diehr, N, Chue Hong, N, Venters, C C, Howison, J, Seinstra, F, Jones, M, Cranston, K A, Clune, T L, de Val-Borro, M and Littauer, R (2016).
 [Report on the Second Workshop on Sustainable Software for Science: Practice and Experiences (WSSSPE2)](http://dx.doi.org/10.5334/jors.85).
 In: Journal of Open Research Software, 4: e7.
 DOI: http://dx.doi.org/10.5334/jors.85. [bib](https://www.burntfen.com/publications/bib/wssspe2.bib)